George Crook: Legacy

-His good friend and Union Army subordinate, future President Rutherford B. Hayes, named one of his sons George Crook Hayes (September 29, 1864 - May 24, 1866), in honor of his commanding officer.
+His good friend and Union Army subordinate, future President Rutherford B. Hayes, named one of his sons George Crook Hayes (1864–1866), in honor of his commanding officer.
 The little boy died before his second birthday of scarlet fever.

 Crook Counties in Wyoming and Oregon were named for him, as was the town of Crook, Colorado.

 "Crook City," an unincorporated place in the Black Hills of South Dakota, was named for his 1876 camp there.
 Nearby and between Deadwood and Sturgis, South Dakota is Crook Mountain, named for him.
 Crook City Road passes through there from Whitewood heading toward Deadwood.

 Crook Peak in Lake County, Oregon, elevation 7834 ft, in the Warner Mountains is named after him.
 It is near where the general set up Camp Warner (1867–1874) in a campaign to subdue the Paiute Indians.

 Crook Mountain in Chelan County, Washington, elevation 6930 ft, a peak in the North Cascades, was named for him.

-Cañon Pintado Historic District, 10 mi south of Rangely, Colorado, has numerous ancient Fremont culture (0-1300 CE) and Ute petroglyphs, first seen by Europeans in the mid-18th century.
-One group of carvings has several horses, which locals call "Crook's Brand Site".
+Cañon Pintado Historic District, 10 mi south of Rangely, Colorado, has numerous ancient Fremont culture (0–1300 CE) and Ute petroglyphs, first seen by Europeans in the mid-18th century.
+One group of carvings, believed to be Ute after adoption of the horse in the 1600s, has several horses, which locals call "Crook's Brand Site".
 They claim the horses carry the general's brand.
-The Ute adopted the horse in the 1600s.

 Forest Road 300 in the Coconino National Forest is named the "General Crook Trail."
 It is a section of the trail which his troops blazed from Fort Verde to Fort Whipple, and on to Fort Apache through central Arizona.

-Numerous military references honor him: Fort Crook (1857 – 1869) was an Army post near Fall River Mills, California, used during the Indian Wars.
+Numerous military references honor him: Fort Crook (1857–1869) was an Army post near Fall River Mills, California, used during the Indian Wars.
 Later during the Civil War, it was used for the defense of San Francisco.
 It was named for then Lt.
 Crook by Captain John W. T. Gardiner, 1st Dragoons, as Crook was recovering there from an injury.
 California State Historical Marker 355 marks the site in Shasta County.

-Fort Crook (1891 – 1946) was an Army Depot in Bellevue, Nebraska, first used as a dispatch point for Indian conflicts on the Great Plains.
+Fort Crook (1891–1946) was an Army Depot in Bellevue, Nebraska, first used as a dispatch point for Indian conflicts on the Great Plains.
 Later it served as airfield for the 61st Balloon Company of the Army Air Corps.
 It was named for Brig.
 Gen. Crook due to his many successful Indian campaigns in the west.
 The site formerly known as Fort Crook is now part of Offutt AFB, Nebraska.

 3rd Brigade Combat Team, 1st Cavalry Division is nicknamed "Greywolf" in his honor, in a variation of his Apache nickname meaning "Chief Wolf".

 The General Crook House at Fort Omaha in Omaha, Nebraska is named in his honor, as he was the only Commander of the Department of the Platte to live there.
 At Fort Huachuca, Crook House on Old Post is named after him as well.
 The Crook Walk in Arlington National Cemetery is near General Crook's gravesite.